 DigitalOcean Cloud Firewalls are a network-based, stateful firewall service for Droplets provided at no additional cost.
 Cloud firewalls block all traffic that isn’t expressly permitted by a rule.

-DigitalOcean Cloud Firewalls provide a central location for preventing unauthorized traffic from reaching your Droplets that is easy to configure, quick to apply, and automation-friendly.
+DigitalOcean Cloud Firewalls provide a central location for preventing unauthorized traffic from reaching your Droplets that is configurable, quick to apply, and automation-friendly.
 Still, organizing the infrastructure can be tricky.

 If you start to create firewalls without a plan, you can end up with dozens of firewalls that don’t make a lot of sense.
 However, over-complicated planning can lead to analysis paralysis.